kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 nitty-gritty.
 -->

-We will add a new optional boolean `usePodGroups` to the `PodDisruptionBudget.spec`.
-If this field is unset or `false` (default), the Eviction API will evaluate the PDB based on individual pod counts, preserving all existing behavior.
-If `true`, the Eviction API will find the `Workload` object and its `PodGroup` as specified by the Pod spec.
+We will add a new optional string `calculationPolicy` to the `PodDisruptionBudget.spec`.
+- If this field is unset or `Pod` (default), the Eviction API will evaluate the PDB based on individual pod counts, preserving all existing behavior.
+- If `Workload`, the Eviction API will find the `Workload` object and its `PodGroup` as specified by the Pod specs.

 This `PodGroup` defines the minimum number of pods required for a replica of that group to be healthy, and how many replicas are expected.
 Using this information, the PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, rather than individual pods.

 ### User Stories (Optional)